dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 ### Problematic middleware

 Certain middleware may interfere with the routing of Dapr requests to the actors handlers.
-In particular the `UseHttpsRedirection` is problematic for the default configuration of Dapr.
-Dapr will send requests over unencrypted HTTP by default, which will then be blocked by the `UseHttpsRedirection` middleware.
+In particular, the `UseHttpsRedirection` is problematic for Dapr's default configuration.
+Dapr sends requests over unencrypted HTTP by default, which the `UseHttpsRedirection` middleware will block.
 This middleware cannot be used with Dapr at this time.

 ```csharp
 // in Startup.cs